rqzhang150/chinese-aqi-social-media-sentiment/weibo_air_quality/acknowledgement.md

 This project utilizes Global Annual PM2.5 Grids from MODIS, MISR and SeaWiFS Aerosol Optical Depth (AOD) with GWR, v1 (1998–2016) derived from the previous observations.
 Ranging from 1998 to 2016, the data, provided in GeoTiff format, present a coherent outlook into the trend of air pollution in China.

-**Usage in Project**

-* A Troubling Trend: Air Pollution in China Across the Years.

 **Citation**

 van Donkelaar, A., R. V. Martin, M. Brauer, N. C. Hsu, R. A. Kahn, R. C. Levy, A. Lyapustin, A. M. Sayer, and D. M. Winker.
 2016.
 Global Estimates of Fine Particulate Matter Using a Combined Geophysical-Statistical Method with Information from Satellites.
 Environmental Science & Technology 50 (7): 3762-3772. https://doi.org/10.1021/acs.est.5b05833.

 ### Global Administrative Areas Dataset

 This project makes use of Global Administrative Areas (GADM) Dataset to assist in plotting out the boundaries between administrative entities and to categorize the longitude-latitude Weibo geo-location data into specific administrative areas.
-GADM dataset represents countries' actural control over territory. **The territory presented in the GADM dataset does not reflect this project's view on countries' sovereignty claims or territorial disputes.**
+GADM dataset represents countries' actural control over territory. **The territory presented in the GADM dataset does not reflect the author's view on countries' sovereignty claims or territorial disputes.**

 **Citation**

 Global Administrative Areas (2018).
 GADM database of Global Administrative Areas, version 3.6. [online] URL: www.gadm.org.

+### World Development Indicators, World Bank Group

+This project makes use of World Bank Group's World Development Indicator to explore China's economic growth and continued urbanization process.

+**Citation**

+World Bank Development Indicators by the World Bank Group.
+Data licensed under CC BY 4.0.